Music at Great Linford Primary School.

 Some of our children look forward to once again participating within these festivals showcasing a mixture of talents including; dance, drama and instrumental performances.

 Year 4 are lucky enough to be having tooty flute lessons this year with Miss Creed!

-Look out for performances at the Christmas and Summer Fayres to see how our instrumental skills develop.
+Look out for performances at the Christmas and Summer Fayres to see how our instrumental skills develop over the year.